kalavai-net/kalavai-client/README.md

 └───────────────────┴───────────────────────────────────┴────────────────────────┘
 ```

 Kalavai creates an endpoint for each deployed job, which is displayed above.
 In the case of vLLM jobs, this is a model endpoint that can be interacted as you would any [LLM server](https://docs.vllm.ai/en/latest/getting_started/quickstart.html#using-openai-completions-api-with-vllm).
-For example:
+See the [vLLM template documentation](templates/vllm/README.md) for info on how to interact with the model, but as a quick go:
 ```bash
 curl http://100.8.0.2:31992/v1/completions \
     -H "Content-Type: application/json" \